Nobel Peace Prize 2009

 You can find a thread here.Filed under Norwegian Royals

-Tagged Crown Prince Haakon, Crown Princess Mette-Marit, Harald V, Michelle Obama, Nobel Prize, President Obama, Queen Sonja.
+Tagged Crown Prince Haakon of Norway, Crown Princess Mette-Marit of Norway, Harald V of Norway, Michelle Obama, Nobel Prize, President Obama of the United States, Queen Sonja of Norway.